Professor of Bioprocesses Engineering: Bharti School of Engineering & Department of Biology

 The novel design for simultaneous disinfection and degradation of waterborne contaminants such as POPs and endocrine disruptors to provide economic safe water for individual households up to small communities – the design philosophy is simplicity of manufacture, installation and maintenance.

-Working with the mining industry to investigate into productivity and safety impacts from introducing automated and electric mining equipment into mine operations – the goal is to identify beneficial modifications to implementation and operating practices (including operator awareness training) to optimize the best outcomes.
+Working with the mining industry to investigate productivity and safety impacts from introducing automated and electric mining equipment into mine operations – the goal is to identify and quantify beneficial modifications to implementation and operating practices (including operator awareness training) to optimize the best outcomes.

 Life cycle assessment as a tool to assess the sustainability of new technologies: